 Stop 9: Da Lat

 Are you tired of the Vietnamese heat?
 Hang out in Da Lat for a few days.
 The weather here was my favorite in all of Vietnam.
 It hardly rained and was a perfect 70 degrees almost all throughout the day.
 The city itself does not have much to do, but the surrounding nature provides a lot of options for the adventurous traveler.
 A popular activity is canyoning, or rappelling up a waterfall, and then jumping off the waterfall.
 There’s a number of popular waterfalls in Da Lat to go to, but it’s also a great place to just chill out for a while.
 The nightlife here was about as dead as I’ve ever seen in a city, but fun times could still be had at the Maze Bar/100 Roofs.
 It was the most elaborate bar I’ve ever been to, and well worth checking out, as well as Crazy House.

 Hot and musty Ho Chi Minh City is the typical kickoff point for travelers starting in the south of Vietnam.
 Let me just tell you that it gets better from here.
 Saigon isn’t a bad city, but it is your typical Southeast Asian city.
 For everyone interested in learning about the war, Ho Chi Minh is definitely the best city to educate yourself in.
 They also have tunnels from wartime that you can explore.
+Outside of war-related museums, a visit to the historic Ben Thanh Market is a must.
 You really don’t need more than two days in this city, but the nightlife is absolutely rocking here.
 After feeling deprived of proper nights out throughout the rest of Vietnam, I really was looking forward to the fabled nightlife of Saigon.